Monday August 21, 2017

 Because many individuals discover a need to update their will after they become ill, it is very common to sign a will or trust in the hospital.
-However, there are some cautions or steps that you should take.
+However, there are some cautions or steps that should be taken.

-First, when you sign the will or trust, the attorney, witnesses and medical staff may be in the room, but the beneficiaries should not be in your presence.
-The advisors and medical staff in the room are there for your protection and welfare and are objective because they are not receiving a bequest or inheritance.
+First, when someone is signing the will or trust, their attorney, witnesses and medical staff may be in the room, but their beneficiaries should not be in their presence.
+The advisors and medical staff in the room are there to protect the welfare of the person who is signing and should be objective because they are not receiving a bequest or inheritance.

-Second, it is important for you to explain to the attorney, the witnesses and any medical staff present that you understand the will, you have thought through the reasons for rewriting the will and you disclose the name of any person who suggests that you rewrite the will.
+Second, it is important for the person who is signing the will to be able to explain to the attorney, the witnesses and any medical staff present that he or she understands the will, has thought through the reasons for rewriting the will and to disclose the name of any person who suggests that the will should be rewritten.

-While these steps cannot guarantee that a difficult person will not file a claim, you have now taken significant steps to decrease the risk of a will contest.
+While these steps cannot guarantee that a difficult person will not file a claim, these steps can significantly decrease the risk of a will contest.